 How Does Tooth Decay Develop?

-Every day, your mouth is forming bacteria from the foods and drinks that you consume and with your saliva.
+Your mouth is forming bacteria from the foods and drinks that you consume and with your saliva every day.
 Although this bacteria is sometimes good, it can be harmful to your mouth in excess.
-When the bacteria lingers on your teeth, over time it can create plaque and tartar that destroy your tooth enamel.
+When the bacteria lingers on your teeth, over time, it can create plaque and tartar that destroy your tooth enamel.

 Tooth enamel is what protects the surface area of your teeth.
 But it doesn’t always hold up to everything.
 Bacteria are living, meaning that they eat, grow, move, reproduce, and produce waste.
-By feeding on the sugars in the foods you consume, bacteria are able to grow which is the plaque we see on our teeth.
+By feeding on the sugars in the foods you consume, bacteria can grow, which is the plaque we see on our teeth.

 Certain foods that you consume can form acids that are harmful to your teeth.
 These acids fight against your enamel, breaking the surface of your teeth.
 They eat away at the minerals on your teeth’s enamel, causing them to weaken.
 Tooth decay develops from this process, creating holes and weakening your teeth.
 When you have tooth decay, there is no reversing the process.
 It is permanent.